 Van Den Hoven, P & Frawley, SM 2012, 'Aussie Aussie Aussie, Guus Guus Guus.
-Guus Hiddink's reign as the coach of the Socceroos: a comparative cultural media analysis', Soccer and Society, vol. 13, no. 1, pp. 97-106.View/Download from: UTS OPUS or Publisher's site
+Guus Hiddink's reign as the coach of the Socceroos: a comparative cultural media analysis', Soccer and Society, vol. 13, no. 1, pp. 97-106.View/Download from: Publisher's site

 In 2005, a Dutch `super coach by name of Guus Hiddink achieved what many Australian football fans thought was an almost impossible task: he managed to lead the Australian football team to qualification for the 2006 FIFA World Cup.
 This was only the second time Australia had qualified to play in this tournament, with the previous success being 32 years prior, in 1974.
 The purpose of this essay is to explore how the Australian and Dutch media covered Hiddinks time as Australias national football coach.
 The research has utilized Hofstedes cultural dimensions theory in order to understand the similarities and differences between how both media represented Hiddinks time in Australia.
 As outlined by Hofstede, Australian and Dutch societies maintain a number of similarities.
 They are similar in respect to the cultural dimensions of power distance, individualism and uncertainty avoidance.
 It was found however that both nations were substantially different in relation to Hofstedes cultural dimension termed `masculinity versus femininity.

-Veal, T, Toohey, KM & Frawley, SM 2012, 'The sport participation legacy of the Sydney 2000 Olympic Games and other international sporting events hosted in Australia', Journal of Policy Research, vol. 4, no. 2, pp. 155-184.View/Download from: UTS OPUS or Publisher's site
+Veal, T, Toohey, KM & Frawley, SM 2012, 'The sport participation legacy of the Sydney 2000 Olympic Games and other international sporting events hosted in Australia', Journal of Policy Research, vol. 4, no. 2, pp. 155-184.View/Download from: Publisher's site

 The legacy of an Olympic Games in a host city or country can take a variety of forms, including non-sporting benefits, such as enhanced urban infrastructure and national and international tourism profile, and sporting benefits, such as improved sporting facilities, strengthened sports organisations and potential increases in grassroots sport participation.
 This paper concentrates on the last of these, particularly in regard to the Sydney 2000 Olympic Games.
 The paper examines claims by the Olympic movement concerning increased sports participation as a legacy and examines available evidence to consider whether the hosting of the Games boosted sports participation in Australia.
 While some estimates suggest that participation did increase following the hosting of the 2000 Olympics, the failure of relevant organisations to maintain an adequate and consistent data collection regime makes this conclusion extremely speculative.
 From 2001 onwards, with the existence of a more stable data collection system and increasing awareness of the idea of a sport participation legacy, it is possible to make more reliable estimates of the pattern of grassroots sports participation following the hosting of the 2003 Rugby World Cup and the 2006 Melbourne Commonwealth Games.
 However, even when reliable and consistent participation data are available, the question of causality in the context of the wider sport development and participation system remains to be addressed.